MatthijsKamstra/haxephp/contribute.md

 ## Structure

-I haven't given it a long thought, so this is my first idea about it:
+I haven't really given it a long thought, so this is my first idea about it:

 Every new tutorial should have: